ebikatsudon/VTubeStudio/Live2D-Cubism-Editor-Communication.md

-⚠️ This functionality is only useful for Live2D riggers!! ⚠️
+⚠️ **This functionality is only useful for Live2D riggers!!
+If you are not a Live2D rigger, ignore this.** ⚠️

 VTube Studio can connect directly to the Live2D Cubism Editor using the **Live2D Cubism External Application** functionality.